 Eligible work includes minor or urgent repairs that are necessary to prevent ongoing property damage, address health and safety issues, or code violations.
 Work can also include accessibility modifications to the interior or exterior of the home for individuals living with disabilities.
 To apply for this program, click here to visit Home Repair Services website.

 This program is only available for properties located in Kent County, outside of the City of Grand Rapids and City of Wyoming.
-Please contact their Community Development office if you live in one of those cities.
+If you live in one of those cities, please contact their office for information about programs they may offer.Register & Start Online Application »

-Contractors interested in participating in Kent County's Housing Rehabilitation Program and being invited to bid on the projects must be approved by the Kent County Purchasing Department.
-To begin the registration process, go to Vender Registration.
+Contractors interested in learning more about the Kent County's Home Repair Programs and bidding on projects should visit the Kent County Purchasing Department website and begin the registration process, go to Vender Registration.

 If you have questions or need assistance with the application please contact Community Development at 616-632-7950 or email email@example.com.